AdobeDocs/commerce-extensibility/src/pages/events/commands.md

 `--fields='{"<name>":"<field-name>", "converter":"<path\to\converterclass>"}'` Applies the converter class to the given field.

-`--destination`, `-d` The destination of this event.
-Specify this option for the events that should be delivered to the custom destination.
+`--destination`, `-d` A custom destination for the event.
+This argument is used for SaaS integrations.

 ### Example